maruf009sultan/PHDeploy/README.md

 **Q: How do I add more endpoints?**
 A: Just add more `.php` files to `/api` (for Vercel) or anywhere (for Render).
 That’s it!

+**Q: How do I update my site?**
+A: Just push new commits to your fork on GitHub — Vercel/Render will rebuild and redeploy automatically!

 </details>